 Q: Can a site be recovered after deletion in Baota Panel?

-If "Delete files" was NOT checked during deletion: Data remains in the /www/wwwroot/ directory, and you can directly recreate the site and bind it.
+If "Delete Files" was NOT checked during deletion: Data remains in the /www/wwwroot/ directory, you can directly recreate the site and bind it.

-If "Delete files" WAS checked: Recovery relies on previous backups; if there is no backup, recovery is not possible.
+If "Delete Files" WAS checked: Recovery relies on previous backups; if no backup exists, recovery is impossible.

 Q: What to do if the website displays a blank page after recovery?

-This situation is usually caused by a PHP error.
-If you know how to enable WordPress debug mode, you can turn it on to help diagnose the issue.
-If you don't know how, deactivate all plugins, install and activate the default theme.
+This is usually caused by a PHP error.
+If you know how to enable WordPress debug mode, you can enable it to help diagnose the issue.
+If not, deactivate all plugins, install and activate a default theme.
 If the frontend displays normally with the default theme, then switch back to your theme and enable plugins one by one.
 Sometimes, you also need to clear server and CDN caches to troubleshoot.

 Q: What to do if images are not displaying after recovery?

 You can use the browser's inspect element feature to check if the image paths are correct, then verify if the corresponding folders on the server contain those images.
-If the images are missing, it's a path error; restore them to the correct path.
-If the images exist but don't display, the file permissions might be incorrect; set them to the proper permissions.
+If the images are missing, it's a path error; restore to the correct path.
+If the images exist but don't display, it might be incorrect file permissions; set them to the correct permissions.

-Q: What to do if you cannot log into the Admin Dashboard after recovery?
+Q: What to do if I cannot log into the admin dashboard after recovery?

-If you forgot the administrator password after restoring a backup, you can refer toWhat to do if you forget your WordPress password?
-4 methods to quickly recover the admin password (2026 Latest) – NaibabijiIf the Admin Dashboard simply won't open, then check for PHP issues; refer to the troubleshooting method for the second issue (website displaying blank).
+If you forgot the administrator password after restoring from a backup, you can refer toWhat to Do If You Forget Your WordPress Password?
+4 Methods to Quickly Recover Admin Password (2026 Latest) – NaibabijiIf the admin dashboard simply won't load, then check for PHP issues; refer to the troubleshooting method for the second issue (blank website).

 Q: How to recover a website without a backup?

 It's very difficult to recover data without backup files.
-You can first ask your hosting provider if they have server backups.
-If not, you can only rely on web snapshots (though it seems web snapshots are no longer available).
+First, ask your hosting provider if they have server backups.
+If not, you can only rely on web snapshots (though these seem to be unavailable now).
 If that fails, you'll have to abandon recovery and start rebuilding the website.

 Q: What to do if the website becomes very slow after recovery?

 This is usually caused by inconsistencies in the PHP version or PHP extensions between the new and old environments.
-First, switch to the same PHP version and extensions as the old server, deactivate all plugins for testing.
-If the speed returns to normal, enable plugins one by one to identify which one is causing the slowdown.
+First, switch to the same PHP version and extensions as the old server.
+Deactivate all plugins and test.
+If the speed returns to normal, then enable plugins one by one to identify which one is causing the slowdown.
 Check if the cache plugin settings are accurate and if there are any different optimization settings between the new and old servers.

 Comments are closed